A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

-Following the notation in Section \ref{sec:notation}, say we have $m_t$-dimensional data vectors, $\bm{z}_t$, and numerical PDE solutions of the latent (state) process at time $t$ denoted by $\tilde{\bm{u}}_t$ given by (\ref{eq:NumPDE}).
+Following the notation in Section \ref{sec:notation}, say we have $m_t$-dimensional data vectors, $\bm{z}_t$, and numerical solutions of the deterministic PDE state process at time $t$ denoted by $\bm{v}_t$ given by (\ref{eq:NumPDE}).
 Here, without loss of generality, we assume $K=1$ (a univariate process) for notational simplicity.
-Critically, for deterministic systems, if one knows the initial state $\tilde{\bm{u}}_0$ then (\ref{eq:NumPDE}) determines the sequence of future states, $\{\tilde{\bm u}_1,\tilde{\bm u}_2,\ldots,\tilde{\bm u}_t,\ldots\}$.
-In Sasaki's variational approach, one then breaks the objective function into two components $J_0(\tilde{\bm{u}}_0)$ and $J_1(\tilde{\bm{u}}_0)$, given as follows \citep[e.g., see][]{lewis2008sasaki}.
-First, let
+Critically, for deterministic systems, if one knows the initial state $\bm{v}_0$ then (\ref{eq:NumPDE}) determines the sequence of future states, $\{{\bm v}_1,{\bm v}_2,\ldots,{\bm v}_t,\ldots\}$.
+In Sasaki's variational approach, one seeks an initial state ${\bm v}_0$ that combines the physics from the PDE and observations to obtain the initial condition.
+Importantly, in the context of weather forecasting, it is this estimated initial condition that is used to generate forecasts from the deterministic model, $\{ {\bm v}_t, t=1,\ldots \}$.

+Sasaski's approach estimates the initial state, $\bm{v}_0$, by minimizing an objective function, $J_0(\bm{v}_0)$, subject to the constraint that the state evolution follows the numerical PDE solver exactly.
+That is, \citep[e.g., see][]{lewis2008sasaki} the optimization problem is to minimize

-where $\bm{h}(\cdot)$ is a (known) mapping function that takes the $n$-dimensional deterministic model state vector $\tilde{\bm{u}}_t$ and maps to the $m_t$-dimensional observation vector at time $t$ (e.g., an interpolator if data are not coincident with model locations, or perhaps the identity if they are; this function can also take into account nonlinear transformations, see \citet{daley1993atmospheric}).
-In addition, $\bm{R}_t$ is the time-varying $m_t \times m_t$ observation error covariance matrix (representing measurement error and other sources of observational error), also typically assumed known.
-The physical constraint is then given by:
+subject to the constraint of (\ref{eq:NumPDE}) -- i.e., $\bm{v}_{t+1} = \mathcal{M}(\bm{v}_t;\bm{\theta}_m)$ for $t = 0, ..., T-1$; this constraint allows each of $\bm{v}_1,..., \bm{v}_T$ to be written as a function of $\bm{v}_0$ by iterating application of $\mathcal{M}(.;\bm{\theta}_m)$.
+Additionally, $\bm{h}(\cdot)$ is a (known) mapping function that takes the $n$-dimensional deterministic model state vector $\bm{v}_t$ and maps to the $m_t$-dimensional observation vector at time $t$ (e.g., an interpolator if data are not coincident with model locations, or perhaps the identity if they are; this function can also take into account nonlinear transformations, see \citet{daley1993atmospheric}).
+In addition, $\bm{R}_t$ is the time-varying $m_t \times m_t$ observation error covariance matrix (representing measurement error and other sources of observational error), also typically assumed known. \citet{lewis2008sasaki} also describe how this constrained optimization problem can be solved via the method of Lagrange multipliers.
+We emphasize that this approach is considered a ``strong'' constraint because the state solution must follow the deterministic model exactly \citep{sasaki1970some}.